 I totally fell into it.
 I went to school in California and then moved to New York City to be a fish out of water.
 I started temping and the agency thought I’d be a good fit for HR.
 I think they were right.

 At that first job, I was part of a new HR team with a piece of a business that hadn’t had a dedicated HR team before.
 That gave me an appreciation for creating value where there previously wasn’t any, and I came to understand the overall mission of Human Capital, which is to help our people have a great experience where they work and growing into the next best version of themselves.

 When it gets really good in HC, you’re helping people achieve new heights.
 I think that’s a pretty noble endeavor, right?
 So I fell into it and decided to stay in it.
 And I’ve been lucky to join innovative and growing tech companies where the people and the knowledge they possess are really the biggest asset.

-We had events in both our Hyderabad and Bangalore offices.
-In Bangalore, the office is smaller, and it actually felt less like an event and more like a casual conversation, which was nice.
+We had events in both our Hyderabad and Bengaluru offices.
+In Bengaluru, the office is smaller, and it actually felt less like an event and more like a casual conversation, which was nice.
 It worked really well with the culture and size of the team there.

 At both offices there were also teamwide events happening, so it was great to have an opportunity to talk both to a broader audience as well as to interact in a more intimate setting where it was just women.

 In Hyderabad we were hosting Family Day, which is sort of like a corporate holiday party, but with multigenerational families included—so Family Day is not just spouses or partners, but also employees’ children and parents.
 Family Day, which starts after-hours, is a really appropriate day for employees to work from home and avoid the extra round trip to bring their family in.
 Our Progress for Her Event was in the middle of the day, and I was really impressed that so many women came into the office to attend in person—it felt like every woman in the office probably attended.
 I was interviewed by two great women in the office who asked really thought-provoking questions.